🛡️ Which ICMP Message Types Should Be Blocked Inbound?

 2. Time Exceeded (Type 11)

-and diagnosing routing loops.
+Required for traceroute and detecting routing loops.

-Implementing ICMP Controls with iptables
+Implementing ICMP Filtering with iptables

 iptables -A INPUT -p icmp --icmp-type 8 -j DROP